-My wife was a great woman, a great wife, and a great mother.
+My wife (my dear Jenny Marie) was a great woman, a great wife, and a great mother.
 In our family, she was a rock.
 Adored by each of us (…and, loved by everyone she knew), we all relied on her.
 It was a shock to us all when she died.
 Sadly, at the time of her death, I was ill-prepared for the sheer volume of responsibility that came with being a single parent and homemaker.
 In addition to my professional career, I became fully responsible for the care and well-being of the children.
-Add to that; there was housework: cleaning, laundry, shopping, meal preparation, washing dishes, care for an infant, helping with school assignments, yard work, and general home management.
-And, on top of that, there were expectations I had as the spiritual leader in the home: regular Dad duties, church attendance, Family Home Evening (FHE), Family Prayers, scripture reading, bedtime stories, and counseling.
+Add to that …there was housework!
+That is, there was cleaning, laundry, shopping, meal preparation, washing dishes, care for an infant, helping with school assignments, yard work, and general home management.
+And on top of that, there were expectations I had as the “spiritual leader” in the home: regular Daddy duties, Family Home Evenings (FHE), Family Prayers, scripture reading, church attendance, church service, bedtime stories, and periodic child counseling.
 Poor me!

 Fortunately, during the first month or so, the Ward Relief Society was there to provide needed “compassionate service.”
 They were wonderful and at times overwhelming in their service.
 But they were great!
 Also, my two oldest children were daughters: a 13 and an 11-year-old.
 Both were determined to fill in for their mother.
 They were very helpful, and we all grew together.
 They were perfect evidence of the saying “the Lord makes compensations.”
 But at the time of the crisis, I still had to somehow get my arms around the burden of my new responsibilities.
 I knew I lacked many of the skills of a homemaker, and I needed to learn those skills.